 Maria Yoon (Founder, CEO of PMT / Senior Lecturer, Fluent in Korean)

-has been employed continuously for the last eighteen years in the Education departments of several of New York's premier museums.
+has been employed continuously for the last twenty years in the Education departments of several of New York's premier museums.
 Her museum work is also mentioned in the Little Kid Big City.
 Prior to working at the museums, Maria was a New York City public school art teacher specializing in children's art.
 Her current favorite art areas are African, Asian and Modern Art.
 Maria is also an accomplished artist in her own right and has several of her works in the permanent collection of MoMA.

 Gema Alava (Senior Lecturer, Fluent in Spanish)